 4. Hwange National Park

-Hwange Park located on the south west between Bulawayo and Victoria Falls is the biggest wildlife reserve in Zimbabwe.
+Hwange Park located in the south west between Bulawayo and Victoria Falls is the biggest wildlife reserve in Zimbabwe.
 The best time to visit Hwange is from July to October when game viewing is at its peak.
-It is home to large herds of elephant, zebra, buffalo and the Big 5 as well.
+It is home to large herds of elephants, zebra, buffalo and the Big 5 as well.
 Zimbabwe’s biggest wildlife reserve was once the royal hunting ground of King Mzilikazi.
 It offers a variety of accommodations from caravan sites, tented camps, and also safari lodges.
 Read more about Hwange National Park

 Binga is a fishing, boating, adventure and holiday destination located in Matabeleland North.
 It is home to the Tonga people and home to the only inland beach in Zimbabwe.
 It also has a tarred airstrip accessible by small charter aircraft.
 This is one of the Zimbabwe tourism attractions for your bucket list.
 From the culture, hot springs, sandy beaches, and beautiful sunsets, Binga Beach in Zimbabwe has a lot to offer you.
 Read more about Binga

 6. Mana Pools

-Mana Pool National Park is a UNESCO World Heritage Site located on the north of Zimbabwe on the Zambezi River.
+Mana Pool National Park is a UNESCO World Heritage Site located in the north of Zimbabwe on the Zambezi River.
 It is one of the best safari destinations in Africa with a diverse range of animals and abundant birdlife.
 The park is one of Zimbabwe’s national treasures which offers the wildest experience of a lifetime.
 There are few places in Africa like Mana Pools where one can get close to animals in their own habitat.
 In terms of accommodation there are luxury safari camps, mobile safaris camps and also lodges to choose from.
-Also read Top 10 Nationals Parks to visit in Africa
+Also, read Top 10 Nationals Parks to visit in Africa

 7. Gonarezhou National Park